- This event has passed.

 Battle of Lostwithiel 1644 – the King’s decisive victory

-The Battle of Lostwithiel 1644 – an English Civil War battle involving four armies and a navy, fought across ten square miles over ten long days.
+The Battle of Lostwithiel 1644 was an English Civil War battle involving four armies and a navy, fought across ten square miles over ten long days.
 This is an opportunity to explore this nationally significance Cornish battlespace with two walks in one day.

 Lostwithiel & Castle Dore – battlefield walks & talks